|The University of Adelaide||Home | Faculties & Divisions | Search|

 Before her appointment to the University of Adelaide in 1998, Amanda Nettelbeck taught at the University of Western Australia and Flinders University of South Australia, with visiting lectureships at the University of Missouri (St Louis) and the Technische Universität (Berlin).

-She has an interdisciplinary research background in literary and historical studies, with a focus on colonial history and historical memory.
+She has an interdisciplinary research background in literary studies and history, with a focus on colonial history and historical memory.
 Her scholarship with collaborator Robert Foster has centred on the history and memory of the Australian colonial frontier, the history of colonial policing, and the rule of law in the comparative histories of Australia's and Canada's settler frontiers.
 Her teaching background includes Australian studies, nineteenth century literary history, colonial culture, and the history of autobiography.
 She is a member of the International Australian Studies Association executive.

 Awards & Achievements